trailofbits/PrivacyRaven/README.md

 ## License

-This library is released under the [Apache License 2.0](https://github.com/trailofbits/PrivacyRaven/blob/master/LICENSE).
+This library is available under the [Apache License 2.0](https://github.com/trailofbits/PrivacyRaven/blob/master/LICENSE).
+For an exception to the terms, please [contact us](mailto:opensource@trailofbits.com).

 ## References